 Read on for more about each of these important news items affecting immigrants and international students coming to North America.

-Trump Delays Start of ICE Deportations
+Trump Delays Start of ICE Raids

-President Trump tweeted last week that “millions” of undocumented immigrants were about to be removed from the U.S. ICE was instructed to begin targeting those with existing deportation orders over the weekend.
+President Trump tweeted last week that “millions” of undocumented immigrants were about to be removed from the U.S. Then, ICE was instructed to begin targeting those with existing deportation orders over the weekend.
 The unprecedented move would have mostly impacted mixed-status families and children in 10 major cities, including Chicago, Houston, Los Angeles, Miami, and New York City.

 Trump: Less Support Will Help Border Crisis